 - What, if anything, appears to worsen the symptoms?

-- Did your daughter achieve developmental milestones on time, such as learning to talk or walk?
+- Did your child achieve developmental milestones on time, such as learning to talk or walk?

-- Has your daughter had any problems in school or other settings?
+- Has your child had any problems in school or other settings?